pranabdwibedi/Bookies-Library-Management-System/README.md

 1. **Admin:**
    - Use the signup and login API endpoints to register and log in as an admin.
-   - Add, update, and remove books via the respective API endpoints.
+   - Add, update, remove, and manage books via the respective API endpoints.
+   - Issue (borrow) and return books for customers.

 2. **Customer:**
-   - Customers can view the available books and their status through the frontend interface.
+   - View available books, borrow books, return books, and view your borrowed books through the frontend interface.

 ## Libraries and Dependencies